 Among the Permanent Collection's areas of concentration, the San Angelo Museum of Fine Arts has established a distinguished international collection of contemporary American ceramics, many purchased from the National Ceramic Competitions held at the museum.
 The collection has grown significantly this past year because of gifts that include donors in New York City, Washington D.C., and Santa Fe, N.M.
 A unique feature of SAMFA is its visible storage facility for the ceramics collection, which is always accessible to visitors.
 Also, because of two major gifts in 2013, the museum now has one of the largest collections of American glass in the nation.
 Other focus areas of the museum's collection include early and contemporary Texas art, and significant examples of Spanish Colonial and Mexican religious art.

 SAMFA is among the 3 to 6% of museums across the country accredited by the American Alliance of Museums.
 Currently, exhibits are being held at the Quartermaster Gallery, Fort Concho National Historic Landmark (Burgess St. and E. Avenue C) as the museum building undergoes repairs.
-The Quartermaster Gallery is open from 11 am to 5 pm Tuesday through Saturday from 10am to 4pm and Sunday from 1pm to 4pm.
-Closed Mondays, major holidays, and between exhibits, admission is $2 for adults, $1 for seniors, and free for students, members of the military, and families with children.
+The Quartermaster Gallery is open from 11 am to 5 pm Tuesday through Saturday and Sunday from 1 pm to 5 pm.
+Closed Mondays, major holidays, and between exhibits, admission is free to everyone.
 The museum is located at 1 Love Street, San Angelo, Texas 76903, 325-653-3333.
 Join us and become a member!